rune-m/inf226-assignment2/README.md

 - The search function fetches user supplied messages from the database and adds them to the DOM.
 If this data is not escaped, the applicaton is vulnerable to persistent XSS attacks

+- Some variables was used directly inside of the HTML leaving the application vulnerable to XSS attacks.
+Another problem was that "innerHtml" was used despite being notoriusly problematic when it comes to XSS

+- No validation on input and invariants are not enforced

+- No logging which makes it very hard to trace attacks that may occur

-## Refactoring to Address the Inital Security Issues
+### Refactoring to Address the Inital Security Issues

 - One option would be to store the key in some environment file that makes it somewhat more hidden.
 The problem with this approach is that the key would still be vulnerable to brute force attacks and if an attacker gets the key, all sesions would be vulnerable.
 Therefore we made the key random